stefanprodan/openfaas-gke/README.md

 kubectl apply -f ./caddy
 ```

-Wait for an external IP to be allocated and use it to access the OpenFaaS gateway UI
+Wait for an external IP to be allocated and then use it to access the OpenFaaS gateway UI
 with your credentials at `http://<EXTERNAL-IP>`.
 You can get the external IP by running `kubectl get svc`.

 ```bash